Hopp til hovedinnhold

 Postpartum hair loss most often starts 2–4 months after birth.
 Many people find it is at its worst around 3–4 months after the baby is born.

-The timing varies from person to person.
-Some notice it as early as 6–8 weeks, while others don't experience noticeable hair loss until 5–6 months after birth.
+The timing varies.
+Some notice it as early as 6–8 weeks, while others do not see major shedding until 5–6 months after birth.

 How Long Does It Last?